 Want to learn more?

-- Enroll in Professor Brewer’s autumn 2018 class, which will function as a modern counterpoint to this course.
+- Enroll in Professor Brewer’s autumn 2018 class, English 5194—Group Studies: History of the Book in Modernity, which will function as a modern counterpoint to this course.

 - Students and faculty are encouraged to consider incorporating the Rare Books and Manuscripts collection holdings into their teaching and learning.
 From Babylonian cuneiform tablets and illuminated medieval manuscripts to modern literary archives and vernacular photography, these collections extend across a variety of temporal, linguistic, generic and material format boundaries.
 RBML is a perfect hands-on learning laboratory for undergraduate education and graduate study.